devblackops/presentations/RTPSUG_Infrastructure_Testing/PITCHME.md

 ### To put it another way...

-> "CI/CD pipelines allow you to go 200mph.
-Tests are your seat belts, airbags, anti-lock brakes, traction control, collision avoidance, and autonomous driving systems so you can go 200mph without killing yourself or others."<br>
+> @fa[quote-left]CI/CD pipelines allow you to go 200mph.
+Tests are your seat belts, airbags, anti-lock brakes, traction control, collision avoidance, and autonomous driving systems so you can go 200mph without killing yourself or others.<br>
 - Me

 ---